September 1, 2025

 • Revise packaging, labeling, and marketing to comply with new requirements

-• Engage labs authorized by the state to conduct batch testing and generate compliant COAs (Certificates of Analysis)
+• Engage state-authorized labs for batch testing and compliant COAs

 Key Takeaways for Businesses and Consumers

-• New Jersey hemp-derived THC ban 2025 prohibits Delta-8, THCa, HHC, and all non-naturally occurring psychoactive cannabinoids not regulated as marijuana.
+• New Jersey's ban prohibits Delta-8, THCa, HHC, and all non-naturally occurring psychoactive cannabinoids not regulated as marijuana

-• Remaining legal products include most CBD-rich and non-intoxicating hemp items, but tight restrictions on labeling, packaging, and sales to minors apply.
+• Remaining legal products include most CBD-rich and non-intoxicating hemp items with tight restrictions

-• Enforcement is now active, with significant penalties for violations and a narrow window for product sell-through.
+• Enforcement is active with significant penalties and a narrow window for product sell-through

 Stay Compliant and Informed

 The New Jersey cannabis and hemp regulatory environment is evolving rapidly.
-For full compliance support, licensing guidance, and real-time updates on the New Jersey hemp-derived THC ban 2025, bookmark CannabisRegulations.ai and consult our regulatory experts for up-to-date resources.
+For full compliance support, licensing guidance, and real-time updates, bookmark CannabisRegulations.ai and consult our regulatory experts for up-to-date resources.

 Disclaimer: This blog is for informational purposes only and does not constitute legal advice.
 For specific guidance, consult a qualified attorney or compliance professional.